The Pulse of K-Entertainment

 Fans Also Ask

-When will the Oxford Centre for Korean Studies launch?
+When is the Oxford Centre for Korean Studies launching?

-Oxford is expected to begin operating the Oxford Centre for Korean Studies as early as October 2026.
-The university tied the announcement to the public opening of the Stephen A. Schwarzman Centre for the Humanities in late April, signaling that the center is part of a larger institutional push rather than a quiet departmental update.
+Yonhap reported that Oxford planned to launch the Oxford Centre for Korean Studies as early as October 2026 after the university secured final approval in March 2026.
+The public announcement was tied to the opening of the Stephen A. Schwarzman Centre for the Humanities.

 Who is leading the Oxford Centre for Korean Studies?